kora-projects/kora-docs/mkdocs/docs/en/documentation/http-server.md

 #### Custom response { #custom-response }

-In case you need to read the response in a different way, you can use the special `HttpServerResponseMapper` interface:
+If the response needs to be created in a custom way, use the `HttpServerResponseMapper<T>` interface.
+It receives `Context`, the original `HttpServerRequest`, and the controller method result, and returns a ready `HttpServerResponse`:

 ===! ":fontawesome-brands-java: `Java`"